Refining the nonlinear modelling of primordial oscillatory features: Inclusion of primordial oscillatory features

 This formula, together with~\cref{eq:LO_cross_lin}, shows how the addition of the mixed term between baryon and primordial linear oscillations affects the calculation of the matter power spectrum, which has never been explicitly calculated.
-While these corrections are clearly sub-dominant compared to the main signal, we found it useful to perform a full derivation of this contribution to quantitatively assess its impact.